Haivision/srt-rfc/draft-sharabayko-mops-srt-00.md

 based on the time difference between the ACK packet is sent and the corresponding ACKACK is received by the data receiver.

-# Encryption {#encryption}

-SRT supports encryption based on the exchange of private keys.

 ## Congestion Control

 SRT provides certain mechanisms for the sender to get some feedback